 Alibaba tracker (BABAN) cross-listed +11.9% SIC-listed foreign tracker — reflects the US tape, not a domestic name

-Note the BABAN line carefully: it is a cross-listed Alibaba tracker on Mexico’s international quotation system, so its 11.9% jump mirrors the New York move in Alibaba and says nothing about the domestic board — it is not a Mexican company.
+Note the BABAN line carefully.
+It is a cross-listed Alibaba tracker on Mexico’s international quotation system, so its 11.9% jump mirrors the New York move and says nothing about the domestic board — it is not a Mexican company.

-The genuine domestic dispersion runs from Vista Energy’s 5.1% rise to Volaris’s 6.6% fall, a spread that captures the day’s split personality far better than the flat headline.
+The genuine domestic dispersion runs from Vista Energy’s 5.1% rise to Volaris’s 6.6% fall.
+That spread captures the day’s split personality far better than the flat headline.

 05 The regional scoreboard